 C. Exegetical Techniques/Hermeneutics Employed

-Whereas Exod 20 may envisage altars in a number of sanctuaries in the land, Deut 12: may envisage the altar in the one sanctuary that Yahweh chooses, though it is hard to be sure of the implications of the passages (Kilchör).
+Whereas Exod 20 may envisage altars in a number of sanctuaries in the land, Deut 12 may envisage the altar in the one sanctuary that Yahweh chooses, though it is hard to be sure of the implications of the passages (Kilchör).
 When Moses prescribes further altar-making in Deut 27, he first affirms key elements from Exod 20, but adds the inscribing on the altar of the words of his instruction (his torah), which thus reworks the prescription in Exod 27 in light of a key theme in Deuteronomy.
 And Joshua implements the instructions in Exod 27 as elaborated in Deut 27.
 Ezra 3 likewise relates the implementing of Moses’s instructions, without being specific about which version.
 Meanwhile (chronologically) Yahweh has revealed to Ezekiel a new and more specific set of specifications for the altar in his visionary temple.
 This altar will have the steps that Exod 20 excluded, it being more a platform than the table-like altar that a priest stands in front of.
 The concern Exod 20 expressed about priestly exposure is covered by the assumption that a priest wears shorts in climbing onto it (28:42–43).

 D. Theological Use